Effects of Early Warning Emails on Student Performance: Conclusions

+In this paper, we analyzed whether students who perform relatively poorly in a current course can be positively influenced by a warning email.
+Even though we did not find a significant effect of the treatment, we see the open and transparent communication of the student's performance to the students as a positive aspect of the system.
+Furthermore, we are considering expanding the system further.
+One possible approach we are currently viewing is implementing an automatic repeatedly system for detecting inactive students or students whose submissions show little progress, which will regularly notify students at risk.

+One more aspect that requires attention in the future is the investigation of a possible effect of the warning system on the dropout rate, i.e., whether the email leads to more students withdrawing from the exam beforehand and thus increasing the pass rate.
+However, a higher dropout rate is not inherently negative.
+Students can focus on other courses and thus achieve higher grades.

-To conclude, we were not able to detect a significant effect of the warning mails in our design.
-This is still noteworthy because successful motivation of weak and modest students remains challenging for instructors.
-We will keep track of the warning mail design in future editions of our course.
+To conclude, we do not detect a significant effect of the warning emails in our design.
+This is still noteworthy because the successful motivation of weak and modest students remains challenging for instructors.